husayni/husayni/README.md

  -->
-I am an MSc Artificial Intelligence graduate from Cardiff University with 4+ years of professional experience in Machine Learning.
-My background lies primarily in developing AI systems that utilize Computer Vision models and, building LLM-based Agents.
+I am an ML Engineer with 4+ years of professional experience, currently working at an AI Technical Compliance startup in the Healthcare industry.
+My background lies primarily in developing AI systems that utilize Computer Vision models and building LLM-based Agents.
 I am also proficient in PyTorch, Docker, and cloud platforms such as AWS and Azure.

-Currently I am a Research Fellow at [SPAR](https://sparai.org/) where I am investigating techniques to analyse gaps between stated model preferences and actual behavioural patterns
+Alongside this, I am a **Research Fellow at [SPAR](https://sparai.org/)**, where I investigate techniques to analyse gaps between stated model preferences and actual behavioural patterns.
+I hold an MSc in Artificial Intelligence from Cardiff University.

+Our paper, [*How Elicitation Protocols Shape the Stated–Revealed Preference Gap in Language Models*](https://arxiv.org/abs/2601.21975), has been accepted at **TAIS 2026** and the **ACL EvalEval Workshop**! 🎉

 Few Projects I have built include:
 - Coding agent using Opensource LLMs